Boeing 2707: Design competition

 Requests for proposals were sent out to airframe manufacturers Boeing, Lockheed, and North American for the airframes; and Curtiss-Wright, General Electric and Pratt & Whitney for engines.
 The FAA estimated that there would be a market for 500 SSTs by 1990.
 Despite not having a selected design, orders from air carriers started flowing in immediately.
 Preliminary designs were submitted to the FAA on January 15, 1964.

 Boeing's entry was essentially identical to the swing-wing Model 733 studied in 1960; it was known officially as the Model 733-197, but also referred to both as the 1966 Model and the Model 2707.
 The latter name became the best known in public, while Boeing continued to use 733 model numbers internally.
-The design resembled the future B-1 Lancer bomber, with the exception that the four engines were mounted in individual nacelles instead of paired pods used on the Lancer.
+The design resembled the future B-1 Lancer bomber, with the exception that the four engines were mounted in individual nacelles instead of the paired pods used on the Lancer.
 The blended wing root spanned almost all of cabin area, and this early version had a much more stubby look than the models that would ultimately evolve.
 The wing featured extensive high-lift devices on both the leading and trailing edges, minimizing the thrust required, and thus noise created, during climb out.
 The proposal also included optional fuselage stretches that increased capacity from the normal 150 seats to 227.

 Lockheed's entry, designated CL-823, was essentially an enlarged Concorde.
 Like the Concorde, it featured a long and skinny fuselage, engines under the wing, and a compound delta planform.
 The only major design difference was the use of individual pods for the engines, rather than pairs.
 The CL-823 lacked any form of high-lift devices on the wings, relying on engine power and long runways for liftoff, ensuring a huge noise footprint.
 The CL-823 was the largest of the first-round entries, with typical seating for 218.